-Studying cookery at Wintec prepares students to work in a commercial kitchen as a chef.
-Students will learn cookery skills, as well as the skills to create and price menus, order supplies and catering for events, and many other important skills needed to be successful in industry.
+Completing our culinary qualifications will enable you to work as a cook/chef in a commercial kitchen.
+Not only will you learn cookery skills, but also the knowledge of how to create and price menus, order supplies, cater for events, and many other important skills needed to be successful in the industry.

 Critically acclaimed chef, Josh Emett, came from humble beginnings growing up on a dairy farm just outside Hamilton.

 After studying to be a chef at Waikato Polytechnic (now Wintec) he quickly progressed to fine dining restaurants in Auckland and Melbourne and then moved to London and worked for Gordon Ramsay for over 10 years, quickly becoming head chef at the world renowned Savoy Grill before opening restaurants for Gordon Ramsay in New York, Los Angeles and Melbourne.

 On returning to New Zealand, Josh and his business partner Fleur opened Madam Woo in Queenstown, and have since opened three more Madam Woos in Dunedin, Takapuna, and Hamilton, with Christchurch due to open in February.

 To check what you need to gain entry to a course, review the entry criteria available on each programme page.
 These assist you in understanding what qualifications or experience are typically required to gain entry.
 You can contact our team at email@example.com or 0800 2 Wintec at any time for further guidance.

 We offer a range of courses covering the areas of hospitality, cookery, and restaurant and beverage service.
 The programmes provide diverse opportunities for graduates and a broad range of career paths.

 The training and qualifications have local, national and international relevance, which is achieved through best- practice facilitation, modern facilities, current industry technologies, flexible delivery, and contemporary practices.